Stelioz/HOT_Team_Website/README.md

 2) Deploy the build folder to the server.
 <br/>

-## Troubleshooting routing
+## Troubleshoot routing
 Navigate to your server directory where `intex.html` is located.
-Create a file named `.htaccess` with the following code save the changes.
+Create a file named `.htaccess` with the following code and save the changes.
    ```
    <IfModule mod_rewrite.c>
        RewriteEngine On